destel/rill/README.md

 		return false, err
 	}

-	// keep only URLs of files that contain the needle return bytes.Contains(content, needle), nil
+	// Keep only URLs of files that contain the needle return bytes.Contains(content, needle), nil
 })